 “When you think of feeding 9bn people by 2030 not only do you have to safe food, you have to produce it in ways that are sustainable and helps them produce safe food and then you’ve got to have the efficiency,” he said.
 “This trifecta of the diagnostics, ways to help clean things and keep rodents and pest out of the area, and the genomics to help with efficiency is one way to do that – and one way to bring these worlds together in a more meaningful capacity is something like a blockchain.”

 "Blockchain is a form of digital technology that ‘chains’ together ‘blocks’ of information in such a way that it creates a permanent, unalterable record.
 In the food and livestock industries, blockchain could be used to create the history of products and animals as they go through their entire production cycles," says Neogen.

-The system also could be used to track the genomic profile of a dairy cow, along with the feed used, the animal’s medical history and how much milk it produced, the company said.
+The system could also be used to track the genomic profile of a dairy cow, along with the feed used, the animal’s medical history and how much milk it produced, the company said.
 The technology is set to be developed separately from Neogen’s analytics platform, but the two technologies will be used to provide data-driven insights to customers.